 Oak Flat Trail

 The Oak Flat Trail is a loop trail at the Visitor Center.
 It descends about 400 feet into the canyon and offers some unique views.
-If you’re interesting in getting “into” the canyon, this is the trail you should do!
+If you’re interested in getting “into” the canyon, this is the trail you should do!

 On the advice of a couple of hikers just finishing, we took the left side of the loop first.
 I’m not sure that was the best advice.